Open-EO/openeo-processes/meta/implementation.md

 ### Branching behavior

-The `if` process (and any process that is working on some kind of condition) are usually special control structures and not normal function.
+The `if` process (and any process that is working on some kind of condition) are usually special control structures and not normal functions.
 Those conditionals usually decide between one outcome or the other.
 Evaluating them in a naive way would compute both outcomes and depending on the condition use one outcome and discard the other.
 This can and should be optimized by "lazily" only computing the outcome that is actually used.